jyoritomo/cloaked-batman-2/README.md

 # cloaked-batman-2
-I learned that man gives you the manual
+I learned that man gives you the manual.
+I learned that nothing rhymes with manual.